 CMS and states have typically conducted pre-implementation readiness reviews to ensure that MCOs are prepared to comply with program and contract requirements and ready to deliver services to enrollees prior to enrollment.
 Readiness reviews assess the ability and capacity of the MCO to perform satisfactorily in all major operational areas, including oversight of subcontractors, enrollee and provider communications, grievance and appeal procedures, member services and outreach, provider network management, program integrity and compliance, case management, utilization review, quality improvement, financial management, claims processing, reporting, and encounter data.
 Readiness reviews can include a desk review of documents and an on-site review, including interviews with MCO staff.

-While readiness review has not been an explicit requirement in federal statute or regulation before 2016, CMS has imposed terms and conditions requiring readiness reviews as part of the waiver approvals for many states operating managed care under 1915(b) or 1115 waiver authority.
-As part of the updated federal regulation that went into effect in 2016, beginning in 2017 states will be required to conduct MCO readiness reviews when implementing a new managed care program, contracting with a new MCO, or expanding an MCO contract to include new eligibility groups or additional covered benefits (42 CFR 438.66).
+While readiness review was not an explicit requirement in federal statute or regulation before 2016, CMS has imposed terms and conditions requiring readiness reviews as part of the waiver approvals for many states operating managed care under 1915(b) or 1115 waiver authority.
+As part of the updated federal regulation that went into effect in 2016, states are now required to conduct MCO readiness reviews when implementing a new managed care program, contracting with a new MCO, or expanding an MCO contract to include new eligibility groups or additional covered benefits (42 CFR 438.66).
 The readiness review must be started at least three months before the effective date of the program or contract, completed in time to ensure a smooth implementation, and submitted to CMS for consideration as part of the contract review process described above.

 A key aspect of federal oversight is ensuring that state payments to providers comply with federal rules.
 For managed care payments, the fundamental payment principle is that capitation rates be actuarially sound.
 This means that they are certified by an actuary that meets the standards set forth in 42 CFR 438.6, appropriate for the covered population and services for the period that the rates are effective, and have been developed in accordance with generally accepted actuarial practices and principles.